Your business is your business.

 This means I won’t disclose the identity of Sakas & Company clients beyond those who’ve given permission to share their names.
 And I won’t disclose anything identifiable about their business beyond what they’ve given explicit permission to use in case studies.

 This also includes limiting what I share with members of your team.
 I work for you.
-I often need to interview members of your team, but I won’t share anything with them beyond what’s necessary to collect actionable information.
+I sometimes need to speak with members of your team, but I won’t share anything with them beyond what’s necessary to collect actionable information.

 What I share on a limited basis, with your permission

-In my business development activities, I don’t disclose identifiable information about clients.
-I sometimes share anonymized examples of results to illustrate how I help clients (e.g., “I helped an agency owner find more high-end clients” or “I helped an agency president reduce the number of daily interruptions from their team by 40%”).
+In my client and business development activities, I don’t disclose identifiable information about clients.
+I sometimes share anonymized examples of results to illustrate how I help clients (e.g., “I helped an agency owner find more high-end clients” or “I helped an agency CEO reduce the number of daily interruptions from their team by 40%”).

-Beyond that, nothing’s shared without your permission.
-If you see a case study or named client example on my website, it’s because the client reviewed the case study and gave me permission to publish it, published it previously as an online testimonial, or gave me permission to list them as a client.
+If you see a case study or other “named client” example on my website, it’s because the client reviewed the case study and gave me permission to publish it, published it previously as an online testimonial, or gave me permission to list them as a client.

 I’m happy to answer your questions about client and prospective client confidentiality